What terminations from HomeBASE will bar you from shelter for 12 months?

 - The HomeBASE participation agreement and regulations require a family to be provided with stabilization services.
 If you can show that your stabilization worker was unavailable to help you, you may be able to show that you should not have been terminated.

-- In many instances, DHCD failed to translate vital documents, including the termination notice itself, into the family’s primary language.
+- In some instances, DHCD fails to translate vital documents, including the termination notice itself, into the family’s primary language.
 If you received a termination notice and it was not in your primary language, or if you were terminated but did not receive important documents such as the HomeBASE lease or Program Participation Agreement in your primary language, contact an advocate.
 You may be able to get a new hearing or get placed back on the HomeBASE program.
 See Language Access.